Tridacna squamosa: In captivity

 Tridacna squamosa is sometimes kept in aquaria, where it requires moderate care.
 This species is a relatively hardy member of the Tridacnidae.

 A moderate amount of light is required by this species because it relies on zooxanthellae for part of its nutrition.
 These dinoflagellates use the mantle as a habitat.
 However, it is not nearly as dependent on this photosynthesis as other tridacnids such as Tridacna crocea or T. maxima, and it also consumes phytoplankton to complete its diet.

 Tridacna squamosa is a peaceful resident and does not harm other organisms, in the wild or otherwise.
 Despite its ability to shut completely, anemones, triggerfish, and puffers may be predators in a domestic environment.
 It is also recommended not to be kept with anemones as the anemone may move close to the clam and sting or eat it.
 Clams should be inspected for Pyramidellidae snails and quarantined, if possible, before being added to aquaria.

 In aquaria, it should be kept lower in the display.
 Although some specimens prefer lying in the substrate they will occasionally attach their byssal threads to rocks above the substrate.

 All clams require good to excellent water quality but may help reduce nitrate levels in a system.
 Clams are noted to consume free nitrates to a degree.

 Conservation status

-The IUCN lists this clam as lower risk, but dependent on conservation efforts.
-The species is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated.
+The International Union for the Conservation of Nature lists this clam as least concern The species is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated.